-Siskiyou County is located in northern California, from the town of Dunsmuir all the way up to the Oregon border, and there are a ton of places to explore in the area.
-Everything from hikes and waterfalls to restaurants and trains can be seen along this stretch of Highway 5.
+Siskiyou County, in Northern California, encompasses everything from the town of Dunsmuir all the way up to the Oregon border.
+Attractions ranging from hikes and waterfalls to restaurants and trains can be explored along this stretch of Highway 5.
 While I have not done all that there is to do there, I have seen a lot, and here are 15 of my favorite spots.

 1. Mount Shasta

 Mt.
 Shasta is one of the most popular attractions in Siskiyou County, and it’s one of the tallest mountains in the state of California.
 If you’re an advanced mountaineer you can climb it, but it is very difficult, so for most people they’ll just view it from afar.

 There are lots of great places to view this mountain when you’re in the area, especially if the weather’s clear.
 Some of my favorites are along Highway 97, which has a “road leading to the mountain” type shot, or from Lake Siskiyou, where you can get some of those cool reflection shots of the mountain.
 Pretty much anywhere around the Mt.
 Shasta area you can see the mountain really well.